mayank-94/employee-management-application/employee-system/JPAInfo.md

+#Hibernate is an ORM(Object Relational mapping) framework.
+It's primary task is to map Java Objects with
+	database tables.
+It is an implementation of JPA.

+#A JPA repository is created in this manner -

+	@Repository
+	public interface BookRepository extends JpaRepository<Book, Integer>{
+	}

+#JpaRepository extends PagingAndSortingRepository and it extends CrudRepository.
+CrudRepository provides
+	simple CRUD operations, PagingAndSortingRepository provides paging and sorting methods.

+#Few JPA related annotations-

 #Problems occurred during concurrent transactions -
  - Dirty Read: It occurs when one transaction reads data that is being modified by another transaction and has not been committed by the first transaction.